mikeperry-tor/vanguards/README.md

 ## Onion service use

 This addon is primarily intended for onion service operators.
-To do use it, set up your onion service to expose a control port listener using the ControlPort or ControlSocket torrc directives:
+To use it, set up your onion service to expose a control port listener using the ControlPort or ControlSocket torrc directives: